elmeriniemela/bachelor/docs/README.md

 ## Negative words in 10-K’s and filing period stock returns
-### A a replication study using sentiment analysis for my bachelors degree
+### A a replication study using sentiment analysis

 ### Abstract